-We double strike each pin into a solid piece of metal.
+We double strike each one into a solid piece of metal.
 High-levels of relief can be added to your image.
 Each die struck pin is plated and color filled or recessed areas can be sandblasted.
-We hand polish our lapel pins leaving raised area shiny.
+We hand polish them, creating a raised area that is shiny.
 Recessed areas can either be antiqued or can be shiny.
 The difference between shiny and antique styles in the plating that is used.

 Ordering is Easy!

 - The first step is to select the size.

 - Next, select the color style.
 Choose between soft and hard enamel.

 - After you choose the size and color, choosing the shape and finish is the next step.
 Plating options include shiny gold, silver, copper, bronze, pewter, or antique and satan.
 They can be made from bronze, iron and copper base metals.

 Three-dimensional dies can enhance your design by creating a sculpted look.
 If you need your order in a rush, we can create a USA-made pin in just a few days.
 Options include engraving, gemstones, and upgraded attachments like deluxe clutches.
 We also offer real gold plating for anyone looking to have a jewelry-like finish.
 Die struck lapel pins are elegant and can be made in any size or shape.
 Our 2D logos can include varying levels of metal and textures.